Blendify/blender-manual/blender_docs/manual/physics/particles/emitter/physics/boids.rst

 Force Fields
 ------------

-For boid physics, spherical force fields define the way the objects having the field are seen by others.
-So a negative force field (on an object or a particle system) will be a predator to all other boids particle systems, and a positive field will be a goal to all other boids particle systems.
+As other physics types, Boids is also influenced by external force fields.

+In addition, special *Boid* force fields can be used with the Boids physics.
-These effectors could be predators (negative Strength) that boids try to avoid, or targets (positive Strength) that boids try to reach according to the (respectively) Avoid and Goal rules' weights.
+These effectors could be predators (positive Strength) that boids try to avoid, or targets (negative Strength) that boids try to reach according to the (respectively) *Avoid* and *Goal* rules of the *Boid Brain*.
-Force's effective Strength is multiplied by the actual relevant weight (e.g. if either Strength or Goal is null, then a flock of boids will not track a positive force field).

 Boid Brain